mephistolist/hoxha/README.md

 ```
 sudo apt install libreadline-dev
 ```
-You can download this like so:
+You can then download this project like so:
 ```
 git clone https://github.com/mephistolist/hoxha.git
 ```